abufarhad/Image-Processing--Face-Detection-and-Recognition/README.md

 3. Face detection that detect a face whose data available on dataset , if whose data not available then detector tells Unknown .
 You can see the code here detector.py

-# To Run this Application you need to set up you environment this way -
+# To Run this Application you need to set up your environment this way -

 1.Install python-3 \
 2.Install OpenCV \